How to Win Your Wife Back

 by Roy M Milam, MA

-23 years ago, as President of Cornerstone, I, along with our team of professionals established our program to restore and rebuild distressed marriages.
-Today, with a proven 86% success rate of restoring crisis marriages, I have worked with thousands of crisis marriages from all across the U.S. and Canada.
+Seventeen years ago, after years of working with distressed marriages I, along with the help of several other marriage experts developed a program to restore and rebuild distressed marriages.
+Today, this program, with a proven 86% success rate of restoring crisis marriages, has restored thousands of crisis marriages all across the U.S. and Canada.

-Paractically every week, others call and tell me of their friends, married couples they know whose troubled marriages were amazingly turned around and saved through our “New Beginning, Marriage Renewal Retreat.
-Many of these men, at the point of tears, tell me the reason they are calling is because they love their wife and children too much just to “call it quits,” and end their marriages.
+Practically every week, others call and tell me they are calling me at the recommendation of a friend whose troubled marriage was turned around and saved through our “New Beginning, Marriage Renewal Weekend Retreat.
+Many of them, at the point of tears, tell me the reason they are calling is because they love their wife and children too much just to sit idly by, “call it quits,” and end their marriages.

-Most of these men ar eguys who tell me they’ve come to the end of their rope as to knowing what to do, but that they’re seriously ready to do whatever it is going to take, get their priorities in order and sincerely make long-needed changes in their personal lives in order to win their wife back and save theirarriage.
+Most of these men tell me they’ve come to the end of their rope as to knowing what to do, but that they’re seriously ready to do whatever it is going to take- and sincerely make long-needed changes in their personal lives in order to win their wife back and save their marriage.
 They tell me they’re truly willing to change and do whatever it takes to turn their marriage around and get their wives and children back.
 Its a solemn moment for me to hear a guy pour his heart out, almost to the point of tears, tell me, that they honestly regret their mistakes and are willing to make needed changes and do whatever it takes takes to win their wives back.